 The Tousled Wavy Bob

-Soften the middle part bob with loose waves and you get a relaxed, undone look that still keeps its cool edge.
-The waves add movement on either side of the part, so the symmetry stays without feeling stiff.
-This is the easiest version to live with.
-The routine:
+Softening a middle part bob with loose waves produces a relaxed, undone look that still holds its cool edge.
+The waves add movement on both sides, so the symmetry stays intact without feeling stiff or overly precise.

-- Scrunch a salt spray into damp hair and let it air-dry or diffuse on low.
+- Scrunch a salt spray into damp hair and let it dry naturally or with a diffuser.

-- Bend a few pieces with a wand if you want more definition.
+- Bend a few pieces with a wand for extra definition where needed.

-- Break the waves apart with your fingers, keeping the part clean down the center.
+- Break the waves apart with fingers, keeping the split down the center visible.

 The Chin-Length Center Part

-A chin-length center part bob is the boldest, most fashion-forward length here, drawing two clean lines down to frame the cheekbones.
-It is sharp, French, and undeniably cool.
-The kind of cut that makes a statement without trying.
+A chin-length center part bob is the boldest, most fashion-forward length on this list, drawing two clean lines down to frame the cheekbones.
+Sharp and French-leaning, it carries its own energy without any extra styling behind it.

-It flatters oval and heart-shaped faces especially.
-A few notes before you commit:
+It flatters oval and heart-shaped faces especially well.
+A few notes before booking:

-- The short length puts your features center stage, so it suits balanced bone structure.
+- The short length puts your features front and center, which favors balanced bone structure.

-- Round faces can wear it with a slight off-center part to add length.
+- Round faces can wear it with a slightly off-center part to add visual length.

-- Keep it sharp with a trim every five to six weeks at this length.
+- Keep it sharp with a trim roughly every five weeks at this length.

-“If a dead-center part feels too stark on you, ask your stylist where your natural part falls.
-Shifting it even a centimeter off-center can keep the modern feel while flattering a round face or an uneven hairline far better than a strict middle part.”
+“If a dead-center part feels too stark, ask where your natural part actually falls.
+Shifting it even a centimeter off-center can keep the modern feel while flattering a round face or uneven hairline better than a strict middle part would.”

 A Layered Center Part Bob

-Adding layers to a middle part bob brings airy movement while keeping the symmetry balanced.
-Soft layers through the lengths stop the cut from sitting heavy, so it swings and lifts on both sides of the part.
+Adding layers to a middle part bob brings in airy movement while keeping the overall symmetry balanced.
+Soft layers through the lengths stop the cut from sitting heavy, so it swings and lifts evenly.

 Movement, Kept Balanced

-Style it with a round brush for soft body, or scrunch it for texture.
-It suits most hair types, and it adds welcome movement to straight hair that tends to fall flat from a center part.
+A round brush builds soft body through the ends, or a scrunch adds texture instead.
+It suits most hair types and gives welcome movement to straight hair that otherwise falls flat from a center part.

 The Razor-Cut Center Part Bob

-A razored bob brings the airiest, most feathered finish to the middle part, with tapered ends that move on their own.
-The blade thins the ends for a light, undone quality that softens the clean center line.
-A few things to weigh:
+A razored bob brings the airiest, most feathered finish to a middle part, with tapered ends that move on their own.
+The blade thins the ends for a light, undone quality that takes some of the polish off the sharp center line.

 - Razoring works best on healthy, medium-density hair; it can fray fragile ends.

-- Style with a light mist and a finger-tousle, keeping the part clean.
+- A light mist and a finger-tousle finish the style, keeping the center split visible.

 🅰️Sleek glass finish